 You come to Paris for at least two days.
-Visit the Palace of Versailles, a Unesco world heritage sight and one of the most visited sights in and around Paris.
+Visit the Palace of Versailles, a Unesco world heritage sight and one of the most interesting sights in and around Paris.
+It takes half a day to visit Versailles on a tour from the city with skip the line ticket.
+Versailles is crowded.
+We recommend to come in winter and to avoid Tuesdays.

 Chateau de Versailles, in French, is a Unesco world heritage sight and one of the most visited sights in and around Paris.